TouK/nussknacker/docs/developers_guide/Basics.md

 - Customizations of model (in particular `ComponentProviders`) can be loaded by adding libs/classes to dedicated `components/common/extra`, `components/lite/extra` or `components/flink/extra` directory.
 For advanced usages, you can configure `modelConfig.classPath` in [Model config](../installation_configuration_guide/model/ModelConfiguration.md).
-- Code of Designer customizations should go to the main designer classpath (e.g. put the jars in the `lib` folder)
+- Code of Designer customizations should go to the main Designer classpath (e.g. put the jars in the `lib` folder)

 ## Types